 How about those people at the time of Jesus Christ?
 How many people saw with their own eyes somebody receiving their sight, and then turn right around and argue with the man for whom the miracle was done.
 Let's turn to one example in John 6 because I think that this is important to our understanding of faith.

 John 6:26 Jesus answered them and said, "Most assuredly, I say to you, you seek Me, not because you saw the signs, but because you ate of the loaves and were filled.

 Ha!
 Jesus saw right through their willingness to follow after Him.
 Their god was their belly.
 There was not faith there.
 They saw with their eyes, but they did not respond for the right reason.
-They were not really sifting the evidence in a spiritual way and so Jesus came back with something that is important to this sermon.
+They were not really sifting the evidence in a spiritual way.
+Jesus came back with something that is important to this sermon:

 John 6:27 Do not labor for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you, because God the Father has set His seal on Him.

 Jesus confronts these people with a choice.
 He confronts you and me with a choice.
 He is telling us that there are two ways that we can go with the evidence that is given to us by our life's experience and part of that experience is having our eyes opened by God and now it is almost like we are double-minded.
 On the one hand, spiritually, we can look through the eyes of God at things.
 On the other hand spiritually we can still look through the eyes of man at our own experience.
 So He says, "Make a choice."